superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

             Self: The query object itself.

         Raises:
-            QueryException: If the space is already bound in the query.
+            InvalidInputException: If the space is already bound in the query.
-            InvalidSchemaException: If the schema is not in the similarity field's schema types.
+            InvalidInputException: If the schema is not in the similarity field's schema types.

     `space_weights(self, weight_by_space: Mapping[superlinked.framework.dsl.space.space.Space, float | int | superlinked.framework.dsl.query.param.Param]) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
     :